XR, virtual production, AI storytelling and computer gaming all plug into the growing Metaverse.

 Sonantic.io makes voices for video-game characters.
 It claims to reduce production timelines from months to minutes by rapidly transforming scripts into audio.
 Users can create “highly expressive, nuanced performances with full control over voice performance parameters.”

 Controversially, the producers of Roadrunner: A Film about Anthony Bourdain used AI to simulate the television host’s voice for three lines of dialogue (which Bourdain wrote but never said).
 It was controversial because the filmmakers didn’t acknowledge this up front.

 That’s in contrast to director David France who openly used a AI-driven VFX technique to replace the faces of key witnesses to his undercover reporting of gay rights abuse in Welcome to Chechnya.
 The effect was so convincing, France deliberately included a ‘halo’ around each case to highlight its use so as not to deceive viewers.
 It also proves that face replacement tools are open to producers of docs, not just Marvel movies.

-Nonetheless, as Karen Hao puts it in an article for MIT, “AI voices are cheap, scalable, and easy to work with.”
+As Karen Hao puts it in an article for MIT, “AI voices are cheap, scalable, and easy to work with.”

 That has got acting union SAG-AFTRA concern about actors being compensated fairly or losing control over their voices, which constitute their brand and reputation.